 When you receive a job offer or see your salary quoted annually, that number is only the starting point.
-What actually matters is how much of it reaches your bank account your take-home pay after income tax, National Insurance, pension contributions, and any other deductions.
-This guide breaks down exactly how take-home pay is calculated for UK earners in 2025, with clear examples across different salary levels.
+What actually matters is how much of it reaches your bank account — your take-home pay after income tax, National Insurance, pension contributions, and any other deductions.
+This guide breaks down exactly how take-home pay is calculated for UK earners in 2026.

 How UK Take-Home Pay Is Calculated